Solana Tokens (SPL)

 **I**n order to create a currency on top of the Solana blockchain, we must use the token program provided by the Solana Program Library (which is why they are called **SPL** tokens).
 The program source code can be found [here](https://github.com/solana-labs/solana-program-library/tree/master/token), although previous knowledge of how it works is not necessary to proceed with this guide.

-Differences Between ERC-20 and SPL Tokens
+### Differences Between ERC-20 and SPL Tokens <a href="#differences-between-erc-20-and-spl-tokens" id="differences-between-erc-20-and-spl-tokens"></a>

 For currencies to be created on the Ethereum blockchain, you must deploy a smart contract containing the workings of the token you wish to create – usually following a standard such as the ERC-20 one.
 For Solana, however, there is already a “coin factory” program provided by the official team and all we have to do is pass the correct instructions to this program.

-Creating a New Token
+### Creating a New Token <a href="#creating-a-new-token-mint" id="creating-a-new-token-mint"></a>

 The first prerequisite you will need is the creation of an account and a Project (API Key) on Cryptum Dashboard.

-PS: Our dashboard is almost ready!
-To generate an API Key, contact [email protected]
+**PS**: Our dashboard is almost ready!
+To generate an API Key, contact <hello@blockforce.in>

 Supposing you already installed our SDK available on GitHub [here](https://github.com/blockforce-official/cryptum-sdk), all we need to do is create instantiate it like this: